The Super Mario Bros. Super Show!: Premise

 The Super Mario Bros.
-Super Show! revolves around Mario and Luigi, two Italian-American plumbers from Brooklyn.
-The live-action segments, a parody of contemporary sitcoms, are set in Brooklyn and deal with the peculiarities of running a plumbing business in the late 1980s.
+Super Show! revolves around Mario and Luigi, two Italian American plumbers from Brooklyn.
+The live-action "Mario Bros.
+Plumbing" segments, set in Mario and Luigi's apartment in Brooklyn, parody contemporary sitcom episodes.

 The Super Mario Bros. animated segments feature Mario and Luigi after they accidentally warp into the Mushroom Kingdom while fixing a bathtub drain.
 Each episode begins with Mario reciting an entry into his "Plumber's Log", then teaming up with Luigi to assist Princess Toadstool and Toad in preventing King Koopa from taking over the Kingdom with a sinister plot, generally one parodying a book, film, or historical event.
 Each episode's plot features characters and situations based upon the NES games Super Mario Bros. and Super Mario Bros.
 2, as well as several sound effects and musical cues from both games.
 Despite being based on the games, some episodes feature inconsistencies between the series and the video games.
 For example, in the animated series, Mario receives fire powers from a Super Star, whereas the star grants temporary invincibility in the game, with the Fire Flower granting pyrokinesis.

 The Legend of Zelda animated segments follow the adventures of the hero Link and Princess Zelda as they defend the kingdom of Hyrule from Ganon, who has somehow come into possession of the Triforce of Power.
 Most episodes consist of Ganon (or his minions) either attempting to capture the Triforce of Wisdom from Zelda, kidnap Zelda, or conquer Hyrule.
 In some episodes, Link and Zelda are assisted and accompanied by a fairy-princess named Spryte, who dislikes Zelda as she considers her to be a competitor for Link's affections.
 Throughout the series, Link is a moaning, self-centered teenager who repeatedly fails to convince Zelda that he deserves a kiss for his heroic deeds.
 Although Zelda is sometimes the damsel in distress, she is a headstrong, self-sufficient princess who is Link's equal.
 Link frequently meets Zelda's angry remarks with his sarcastic catchphrase, "Well, excuse me, Princess!"